jaroberti/metScanR/README.md

 Install official releases from CRAN with

 ```
+#install metScanR:
 install.packages("metScanR")
+#download and save the most up-to-date database:
+updateDatabase()

 ```
 If you encounter a bug, please provide a reproducible example on this package's [github issues](https://github.com/jaroberti/metScanR/issues) page.